Edwin Macharia: Other considerations

-As of December 2020, he serves as a global board member of The Nature Conservancy, Nabo Capital and the Governing Council at Amref University.He previously served as a member of the Global Agenda Council on Africa at the World Economic Forum (WEF), from 2012 until 2014.
-He also served s a member of he WEF's Council on Risk and Resilience, from 2014 until 2016.
+As of December 2020, he serves as a global board member of The Nature Conservancy, Nabo Capital and the Governing Council at Amref University.
+He previously served as a member of the Global Agenda Council on Africa at the World Economic Forum (WEF), from 2012 until 2014.
+He also served as a member of the WEF's Council on Risk and Resilience, from 2014 until 2016.

 He is fluent in Kikuyu, Kiswahili and English.

 Family

-Edwin Macharia is married to Lorna Irungu and together are the parents of a teenage daughter who was born circa 2008.
+Edwin Macharia is married to Lorna Irungu.
+They are the parents of a teenage daughter who was born circa 2008.